pudrizzel/peltexup/privacy-policy/en.md

 - Request data portability
 - Withdraw consent at any time

-If you have any concerns or requests regarding your data, feel free to contact us via the official Scatra Bot support channels.
+If you have any concerns or requests regarding your data, feel free to contact us via the official PeltexUP Bot support channels.

 ---